 Create a customized workshop specifically designed for experienced garden educators and/or past Life Lab workshop participants who are ready take their educational garden to the next level.
 Possible workshop topics include:

-- Favorite garden-based lessons for each season
+- Sequencing lessons for each grade and/or season

 - Facilitating student-led inquiry investigations in the garden

 - Lesson Coaching: Participants demonstrate lessons and give and receive feedback with support